SJTU-IPADS/SQLDriller/README.md

 - The 1st parameter represents the benchmark name (Options: `spider`, `bird`).
 - The 2nd parameter represents the dataset split (Options: `train`, `dev`, `test`).
 We here only fix the train set.
 The dev and test set have been manually checked for accuracy evaluation as mentioned in the paper.

-Optional: run the following command to do the same thing using LLM consistency-based baseline:
+Rrun the following command to do the same thing using LLM consistency-based baseline:
 ```shell
 ./click_to_run/dataset_refine_baseline.sh spider train
 ./click_to_run/dataset_refine_baseline.sh bird train